 The Imposter ability will, if active, take effect as soon as a character changes into their Ditto form.
 The character with the Imposter ability will then immediately take the shape of another player character within its line of sight (player’s choice).
 This counts as a use of Transform.

 When a Pokemon transforms into a form with Illusion as the active ability, the user adopts the appearance of another chosen player character within its line of sight at the time.
-This happens immediately, appearing to others as if they simply transformed into the character that Illusion takes the shape of.
+This can happen immediately, appearing to others as if they simply transformed into the character that Illusion takes the shape of; or, the Pokemon with the Illusion ability can choose to activate it at a later time, still taking on the appearance of a Pokemon in their line of sight when the ability is activated.
 They adopt the full appearance of that character, including the appearance of their items, but cannot actually use them or any of that character’s moves or abilities, only their own.
 The illusion is broken when/if the player is touched or dealt damage.

 Hits that aren’t super effective pass right through this Pokemon.
 However, if they take a direct hit from a super effective attack, they are forced completely randomly into another form–an Arbiter must roll the dice for this.